-In conclusion, these three poems were written in different time periods yet still share the same common theme.
-They all three mention the sun as a source of love, healing, and a life force for which humans draw strength from.
+These three poems were written in different time periods yet still share the same common theme.
+They all three mention the sun as a source of love, healing, and a life force from which humans draw strength.
 It is symbolic of love or the bonds between people which are often mysterious and hard to define.
 All three poems explore the concept of love and the healing power of nature.

 © 2017 Ezria Copper